neu-se/CS4530-CS5500-Spring-2021/tutorials/weekx-promises-with-react.md

           }
         ]
       }
-5. Next we need to print the returned search results (the items array) to console.
+6. Next we need to assign the returned search results (the items array) to videos.
 Since this is a promise, we need to use the .then() function.
    - ```JS
       axios.get('https://www.googleapis.com/youtube/v3/search', {
         params: {